 You can also play a length of audio either side of the selection by pressing C. This lets you make sure there is no audio you want to keep that will be removed.
 Playing either side of the selection would also be useful if you later wanted to cut a small piece out of that selection - you would select the small piece to be cut, then could preview how the audio would sound after the cut.
 To adjust the length of audio played before and after the selection, go to Cut Preview in the Playback Preferences.

 There are some simple methods that form the basis of editing with Audacity.
-We will look at deleting sections of audio ('cutting') and shifting audio.
+We will look at deleting sections of audio ('cutting') and shifting audio by pasting it in .
 With these two methods you can already do quite a lot.